The global food system works only for the few – for most of us it is broken.

 Oxfam supports the Gender Development Association to involve women in income generation activities and the management of savings groups in one of the poorest areas of Laos.

 In rural areas of Tanzania, more than 90 per cent of households keep chickens, but few keep more than 20.

 Adjitti Mahamat works in an Oxfam market garden in the Guera region of Chad, affected by drought.
 She eats the vegetables from this garden or sell them to essentially buy millet.
 She talks about how difficult it is to live with so little food.

-This short video shows how 11 finalists were chosen from 6,000 entries for Female Food Hero, for their outstanding contribution to their community and agriculture.
 The winner Ester and the other 10 finalists proved that sometimes it is the unheard voices that make the loudest noise.